-The Policy sets out the approach to achieve diversity on the Board, the details of which are set out below.
+The Policy sets out the approach to achieve diversity on the Board, details of which are set out below.

-The Company is committed to equality of opportunity in all aspects of its business and does not discriminate on the grounds of race, gender, disability, nationality, religious or philosophical belief, age, sexual orientation, family status or any other factor.
+The Company is committed to equality of opportunity in all aspects of its business and does not discriminate on the grounds of race, gender, disability, nationality, religious or philosophical belief, age, sexual orientation, family status or any other factors.